-Our Goodyear, Arizona, Roswell, New Mexico, and Millington, Tennessee facilities are on airport locations at the Phoenix Goodyear Airport, Roswell International Air Center, and Millington Regional Jetport, respectively, and are three of our FAA-authorized repair station operations centers focusing on airframe aircraft maintenance and storage.
+Our Goodyear, Arizona, Roswell, New Mexico, and Millington, Tennessee facilities are on airport locations at the Phoenix Goodyear Airport, Roswell International Air Center, and Millington - Memphis Airport, respectively, and are FAA-authorized repair station operations centers focusing on airframe aircraft maintenance and storage.
 Combined, they feature over 760,000 square feet of hangar space with a capability of dry desert long-term storage for up to 650 aircraft.
-In addition to having airframe maintenance service offerings at these facilities, we have four FAA-authorized repair station operations in our Rio Rancho, New Mexico, Memphis, Tennessee, and Miami, Florida facilities that provide component MRO service offerings.
+In addition to having airframe maintenance service offerings at these facilities, we have three FAA-authorized repair station operations in our Rio Rancho, New Mexico, Miami, Florida, and Hialeah Gardens, Florida facilities that provide component MRO service offerings.
 Collectively, these facilities support the operations of our TechOps segment.